metricMastersData/DSP_Project/README.md

 - `COUNTRY`: The Country of the airport
 - `LATITUDE`: The Latitude of the airport
 - `LONGITUDE`: The Longitude of the airport

+# 1. Introduction
+This project aims to predict flight fares using a comprehensive dataset.
+The process involves data cleaning, preprocessing, exploratory data analysis (EDA), feature engineering, and model training and evaluation.

+# 2. Data Cleaning
+It involves specific Column Extraction, Duplicate data Removal and handling Missing numerical Values through median imputation (numerical) and mode imputation (categorical).

+# 3. Data Preprocessing
+  # .
+Date and Time Conversion
+  - `flightDate` is converted to datetime format.
+  - `travelDuration` is transformed from ISO 8601 format to total minutes.
+ # .
+Column Splitting and Transformation
+   - `segmentsAirlineName` is split to create `airlineName`
+   - Number of stops is calculated.
+   - Boolean columns are converted to integers.
+   - `flightDate` is split into month, day, and year columns.
+ # .
+Mapping and Extraction
+   - Airport codes are mapped to names and cities using a dictionary.
+   - First and last segments of arrival and departure times are extracted.
+   - Epoch time is converted to datetime for detailed arrival and departure information.
+# 4. Exploratory Data Analysis (EDA)
+  # .
+Visualizations
+     - Histogram of total fares.
+     - Bar chart of total fares by airline.
+     - Scatter plot of total fare vs. travel duration.
+     - Pie chart of the number of stops.
+     - Bar charts of flight frequencies by origin and destination cities.
+# 5. Feature Engineering
+  # .
+New Features
+      - Time of day classification for arrivals and departures.
+      - Season determination based on month.
+      - Combined airport and city names.
+  # .
+Optimization:
+      - Data types are optimized for memory usage.
+      - Relevant columns are selected for prediction.
+      - Categorical columns are encoded using one-hot encoding.
+      - Additional Visualizations:
+      - Pie charts of departure and arrival times by time of day.
+      - Heatmap of the correlation matrix for numerical features.
+# 6. Model Training & Evaluation
+# Model 1: RandomForestRegressor
+      - Target Variable: Log-transformed.
+      - Evaluation Metrics: MSE, RMSE, MAE, R-squared, MAPE.

 *Raw csv datasets available in **master** branch.